FREE Shipping Today on ALL Orders!

 Do Peace Officers Carry a Gun?

-An example of this would be college, university and hospital police officers whom work for private institutions.
+An example of this would be college, university, and hospital police officers who work for private institutions.

 Do Peace Officers get paid?

 Not all Peace Officers get paid for their service.
-Some Peace Officers, Reserve Deputies, and Police Officers serve as an auxiliary or to give back to their community.
+Some Peace Officers, Reserve Deputies, and Police Officers serve as auxiliaries or to give back to their community.

-What is the Peace Officer Standards and Training?
+What are the Peace Officer Standards and Training?

 POST also acts as a certification and decertification unit for statewide police officers as well as establishes agency accreditation standards.